RTEMS/rtems-docs/c-user/configuring_a_system.rst

 It is possible to make more than one scheduler algorithm available to the application.
 For example a :ref:`Simple Priority SMP Scheduler
 <SchedulerSMPPrioritySimple>` could be used in a partition for low latency
-tasks in addition to a :ref:`EDF SMP Scheduler <SchedulerSMPEDF>` for a general-purpose cluster.
+tasks in addition to an :ref:`EDF SMP Scheduler <SchedulerSMPEDF>` for a general-purpose cluster.
 Since the per-thread overhead depends on the scheduler algorithm only the scheduler algorithms used by the application should be configured.